wonkodv/wonkodv.github.io/content/gnu-linker-assert-all-sections-placed.md

 +++
-title = "Explicitly Place All Sections When Linking With GNU LD" description = "Use an assertion to detect sections that are not placed explicitly by a linker script" date  = 2021-03-12 updated = 2022-01-04 taxonomies.category=["Programming"] taxonomies.tags=["C", "Embedded"]
+title               = "Explicitly Place All Sections When Linking With GNU LD" description         = "Use an assertion to detect sections that are not placed explicitly by a linker script" date                = 2021-03-12 updated             = 2022-01-04 taxonomies.category = ["Programming"] taxonomies.tags     = ["c", "embedded"]
 +++

 Explicitly Place All Sections When Linking With GNU LD